stacklet/aws-workshop/02-policy-deployment/README.md

 # Creating an Account Group

 Browse to `Admin > Clouds > Accounts` where you will find the AWS Account you added previously.
-Select it and use the `Add to group` button to create a new account group
+Select it and use the `Add to group` button to create a new account group.
+Make sure to select the regions where you previously deployed the CloudFormation stack.

 # Binding Policies to Accounts